 Changes the visibility timeout of a specified message in a queue to a new value.
-The maximum allowed timeout value is 12 hours.
-Thus, you can't extend the timeout of a message in an existing queue to more than a total visibility timeout of 12 hours.
-For more information, see Visibility Timeout in the Amazon Simple Queue Service Developer Guide.
+The default visibility timeout for a message is 30 seconds.
+The minimum is 0 seconds.
+The maximum is 12 hours.
+For more information, see Visibility Timeout in the Amazon SQS Developer Guide.

 For example, you have a message with a visibility timeout of 5 minutes.
 After 3 minutes,

-ChangeMessageVisiblity with a timeout of 10 minutes.
-At that
+ChangeMessageVisibility with a timeout of 10 minutes.
+You can

-extend the visibility timeout to a maximum of 12 hours.
-If you try to extend the visibility
+to the maximum allowed time.
+If you try to extend the visibility timeout beyond the

-For FIFO queues, there can be a maximum of 20,000 inflight messages per queue.
+For FIFO queues, there can be a maximum of 20,000 inflight messages (received from a queue by a consumer, but not yet deleted from the queue).
 If you reach this limit, Amazon SQS returns no error messages.

 If you attempt to set the

 VisibilityTimeout to a value greater than the